CyberGen49/CyberFilesRewrite/README.md

 # CyberFilesRewrite
 A capable and customizable file index for the web, based in PHP.

-This project is a complete rewrite of my previous file index, which was a lot more primitive than this one.
+This project is a complete rewrite of my previous file index, with improvements in nearly every aspect.

 *Things are still under very heavy development, so they could be vastly changing over short spans of time.
 Keep an eye on [Changelog.md](https://github.com/CyberGen49/CyberFilesRewrite/blob/main/Changelog.md) to see updates.*

 ## Features
-* An extremely responsive, mobile-friendly interface
+* A responsive, mobile-friendly interface
-* View videos, audio files, and images without leaving the page
+* View videos, audio files, images, and documents without leaving the page
 * Completely customizable colours, no CSS tinkering required
-* Completely customizable language files
+* Completely customizable text, stored in language files
 * Get back to where you left off quickly with recents
+* Resume videos where you left off with video progress saving
+* Add custom text headers to directories in either Markdown or HTML
-* File caching (via SQLite), making for blistering fast load speeds
+* File list caching (via SQLite), making for blistering fast load speeds
 * Hide files matching name patterns
 * Hide directories from their parent file lists